>

 Dying Matters in Leicester, Leicestershire and Rutland hopes to encourage people to normalise talking about the inevitable and putting plans in place for yourself and loved ones.

-'Making a will is the obvious one,' said Dr Sarah Furness, 'but there are some little things your loved ones can't know that will also help - the kind of funeral you would like, who you want to look after your affairs when you need support, even what to do about all those passports we have and can never quite remember.'
+'Making a will is the obvious one,' said Dr Sarah Furness, 'but there are some little things your loved ones can't know that will also help - the kind of funeral you would like, who you want to look after your affairs when you need support, even what to do about all those passwords we have and can never quite remember.'

 The Lord Lieutenant wants to challenge people in Rutland to 'take one practical step to ensure your loved ones understand what matters most to you, so they can carry out your wishes.'